kevinpt/vhdl-extras/README.txt

    These packages provide core functionality that is of general use in a wide array of applications.

                            Procedures for general binary file
                            IO.
 Support is provided for reading
-    *  binaryio.vhdl       and writing vectors of any size
-                           with big and little-endian byte
+    *  binaryio.vhdl       and writing vectors of any size with big and little-endian byte order.
-                           order.

     *  muxing.vhdl         Parameterized multiplexers,
                            decoders, and demultiplexers.

                            Configurable pipeline registers for
-    *  pipelining.vhdl     use with automated retiming during
+    *  pipelining.vhdl     use with automated retiming during synthesis.
-                           synthesis.

                            A set of functions for computing
-    *  sizing.vhdl         integer logarithms in any base and
-                           for determing the size of binary
-                           numbers and encodings.
+    *  sizing.vhdl         integer logarithms in any base and for determing the size of binary numbers and encodings.

                            Synchronizer entities for
     *  synchronizing.vhdl  transferring signals between clock
                            domains.

                            Procedures for storing text files
-    *  text_buffering.vhdl in an internal buffer and for
-                           accumulating text log information
-                           before writing to a file.
+    *  text_buffering.vhdl in an internal buffer and for accumulating text log information before writing to a file.

                            Functions for conversions between
                            time, frequency, and clock cycles.
     *  timing_ops.vhdl     Also includes a flexible,
                            simulation-only clock generation
                            procedure.

     *  timing_ops_xilinx.vhdl  A variant of timing_ops to use with
                                Xilinx XST.
+It is stripped of the frequency physical type which XST
+                               cannot support.

   EDAC

    Packages for performing error detection and correction.

+                         A general purpose set of functions
+    *  crc_ops.vhdl      and component for generating
+                         CRCs.

                          A flexible implementation of the
     *  hamming_edac.vhdl Hamming code for any data size of 4-bits or greater.

     *  parity_ops.vhdl   Basic parity operations.

                          Single Error Correction, Double
     *  secded_edac.vhdl  Error Detection implemented with
                          extended Hamming code.

                          An entity providing a combined
                          SECDED encoder and decoder with
-    *  secded_codec.vhdl added error injection for system
-                         verification.
-Optional pipelining
+    *  secded_codec.vhdl added error injection for system verification.
+Optional pipelining is provided.
-                         is provided.

   Encoding

    Packages for encoding data into alternate forms.

-    *  bcd_conversion.vhdl Conversion to and from packed Binary
+    *  bcd_conversion.vhdl Conversion to and from packed Binary Coded Decimal.
-                           Coded Decimal.
 Supports any data size.

     *  gray_code.vhdl      Conversion between binary and Gray code.

   LFSRs